hernancontigiani/Smart-rent-apartment-App/README.md

 ```

 # Thanks!
-Feel free to contact me by mail _hernan4790@gmail.com_ for any doubt..\
+Feel free to contact me by mail _hernan4790@gmail.com_ for any doubt.\
 Enjoy :smile:!!